MISSION-LC

 Spades [Forks]

-Maintenance Schedule / Unplated Version - These require inspection and cleaning.
-How often depends on where you live and the mechanical qualities of the connection.
+Maintenance Schedule - How often depends on where you live and the mechanical qualities of the binding post-to-spade connection.
 High desert dwellers should inspect and clean them every time they are disconnected and reconnected, or every five to ten years.
 Those living right on the seaboard should inspect and clean the spades every time they are disconnected and reconnected, or twice a year.
 Those living within a mile or so of the sea [a kilometer or two], but without much of a sea breeze should make cleaning them an annual habit.
 For everyone else, every other year is enough.
 We recommend Cape Cod Polish for copper, silver and plated contacts.

 Banana Plugs